 Format and Label Clearly

-- It’s very important to format cells appropriately i.e. we should follow standard practices eg. we should use symbols for currency, percentages values, etc., which will make the model easier for reading.
+- It’s very important to format cells appropriately i.e. we should follow standard practices eg. should use symbols for currency, percentages values, etc., which will make the model easier for reading.

 - In Financial Modeling clear labeling is very important to improve readability